-Office hours need to be listed on the syllabus, and they should correspond to the hours posted in the division.
+Office hours (for full-time faculty) need to be listed on the syllabus, and they should correspond to the hours and location provided to the division office.

 All course syllabi must also include the Student Learning Outcomes associated with each course.
-All current course SLOs can be found in both eLumen and on the Course Outline of Record (COR) in CourseLeaf.
+All current course SLOs can be found in both elumen and on the Course Outline of Record (COR) in CourseLeaf.

-Faculty must submit a copy of their syllabus electronically for each course to their respective Dean's office by the end of the first week of class.
-This allows the College to remain compliant with Articulation and Accreditation requirements.
+Faculty must submit a copy of their syllabi electronically for each course to their division office by the end of the first week of class.
+This allows the College to remain compliant with articulation and accreditation requirements.
 In addition, in case of a student complaint or grievance, the course syllabus may be used as evidence.
 Further, it is not uncommon for students to request copies of course syllabi, for the purposes of satisfying an undergraduate requirement at a four-year institution, several years after they have completed the course.